linode/docs/docs/guides/kubernetes/leverage-kubernetes-data-oriented-projects-with-portworx/index.md

     storageclass.storage.k8s.io/px-sc-kafka-repl2 created
     ```

-A complete working replication solution for Kafka is beyond the scope of this guide.
-However, Portworx provides a complete configuration, along with an installation script, in a [demonstration public repository](https://github.com/rsomu/kafka-setup-k8s).

 Using Portworx for these services does more than just capture configuration in a well-documented and more maintainable format.
-According to Portworx, in the event of a failure, the configuration above "provides an 83% reduction in Kafka broker rebuild times".
-This improvement results from Portworx' agility in resource allocation.
 Storage-level replication makes it possible for Portworx to identify and re-assign healthy storage in the event of failure.
 This keeps data available while replicating almost immediately.

 While Portworx usually requires several dozens of lines of configuration files, that's typically less than what administrators use to maintain a Kubernetes cluster.
-The savings from more efficient storage use can quickly exceed Portworx' license fees when terabytes of data are involved.
+When terabytes of data are involved, the savings generated from using storage more efficiently can quickly exceed the Portworx license fees.

-## Conclusion

-Modern organizations manage vast amounts of data in the cloud, generally with Kubernetes as a base infrastructure.
-Portworx provides easier and more trustworthy management of the storage and other resource requirements of large-scale data systems running in cloud environments.
-While manual specification of Kubernetes-based applications remains common in commercial installations, Portworx can boost both the efficiency and the quality of deployments.